Making a legacy cloud-native, the Skyloud testimonials

 At the time GDPR came into effect, we had a lot of work trying to document all of our sub-processors, and figuring out which of our sub-processors were American and whether we could still use them, or if we needed to find a European provider.
 We had to audit all of our data and how it was being used by our applications, to make sure the data stayed in Europe at all times.

 So now, with personal data, it never crosses a boundary outside of Europe.
-The only case in which we still use a US provider is for sending data to AWS S3, once it’s been encrypted on Scaleway servers.
+The only case in which we still use a US provider is for sending data to Amazon S3, once it’s been encrypted on Scaleway servers.
 This is how we store our database backups, but AWS doesn’t hold the key for those backups.
 That was a big thing for the public sector.
 We also had to stop using GCP to proxy data in from machines in our metering fleet (via GCP’s Frankfurt data center), as there was no way to guarantee that data wouldn’t cross into Google in the US.

 So today we’ve shut down all activities on AWS & GCP in terms of orchestrating applications.
 We still have some traffic flowing through US providers, but it’s proxy and encrypted.
 So effectively we’ve moved all our processing activities to Scaleway.